alexagranov/rightscale_cookbook_app_rails/README.md

 I'd like to boot a new server that fits well into the RightScale ecosystem while still maintaining the ability to remotely deploy the actual app server code via Capistrano.

 You should still change your `app/port` input to `3000` (or whatever you like) for a standard Rails app, but this cookbook also exposes
-    repo/default/destination
+    ``repo/default/destination``
-    web_apache/application_name
+    ``web_apache/application_name``

 that are used by the 'app' cookbook to create the application root dir.
+We're not using Apache here but without cloning 'app' cookbook this gets us what we need.